jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 ### [Speed Rates](./dashboards/SpeedRates.json)

-In this dashboard you can browse the efficiency of the car, in sections based on distance per hour.
-This way you can see at what speeds the car is most efficient in general.
+In this dashboard you can browse the speed rates by segments, based on terrain type: Flat, Uphill or Downhill.
+This way you can see the average consumtion by speed and its average distance.
-Likewise, you can see the number of times it has been driven at an average speed and also the estimated average consumption in general.
+Likewise, you can see the Top speeds you reached and how long it lasted.

 ![Speed Rates](./screenshots/SpeedRates.png)